Management of attention deficit hyperactivity disorder: Atomoxetine

+Viloxazine

 Acts as a selective norepinephrine reuptake inhibitor (NRI).
 However, it may also act as an antagonist of the serotonin 5-HT_{2B} receptor and as an agonist of the serotonin 5-HT_{2C} receptors, actions which may be involved in its therapeutic effects.
 It was marketed for more than two decades as an antidepressant in Europe before being repurposed as a treatment for ADHD and launched in the United States in April 2021.